How smoking affects your psoriatic arthritis

 Not everyone can quit smoking the same way.
 It may take a few tries before you stop smoking completely.
 For information and support to help you quit smoking:

-• Call the Quitline 13 78 48 to speak with a trained Quit Specialist. who can provide advice, encouragement, and support to help you quit
+• Call the QUITLINE 13 78 48 to speak with a trained Quit Specialist. who can provide advice, encouragement, and support to help you quit

 • Visit the Department of Health’s How to Quit Smoking website.